Should we self-manage or appoint a professional Owners Corporation Manager?

 Professional Owners Corporation managers play a vital role in an increasingly complex environment by assisting Owners Corporations to be compliant with their legal responsibilities and to efficiently and effectively protect and maintain the owners’ assets and plan for the future.

-Owners Corporations now have more legal responsibilities for matters including financial management, record keeping, dealing with complaints and meeting procedures.
+Owners Corporations have legal responsibilities for matters including financial management, record keeping, dealing with complaints and meeting procedures.
 Many Owners Corporations use professional managers to assist with finances, insurance, administration, meetings and maintenance functions.
 There are two key trends evident and growing, namely:

 - the level of investment in properties subject to Owners Corporations is significant and increasing